Published On: Apr 30 2013 06:16:34 PM EDTUpdated On: May 01 2015 02:00:00 AM EDT

 1989: Disney-MGM Studios opens as the third theme park at Walt Disney World near Orlando, Fla.
 The park, inspired by the heyday of Hollywood in the 1930s and 1940s, has since been renamed Disney's Hollywood Studios.

 1982: The 1982 World's Fair opens in Knoxville, Tenn., with the theme "Energy Turns the World."
 The Sunsphere, a 266-foot steel tower topped with a five-story gold globe, served as the iconic image for the fair and still stands today as a symbol for the city of Knoxville.

 1972: The Eagles release their first single, "Take It Easy."
 The song would peak at No. 12 on the Billboard Hot 100 in late July and spend a total of 11 weeks on the chart that summer.

 1971: The National Railroad Passenger Corporation, better known as Amtrak, takes over operation of U.S. passenger rail service.

 1969: Filmmaker Wes Anderson, best known for directing movies such as "Rushmore," "The Royal Tenenbaums," "Moonrise Kingdom" and "The Grand Budapest Hotel," is born in Houston, Texas.
 Anderson has earned Oscar nominations for Best Original Screenplay for "The Royal Tenenbaums" and "Moonrise Kingdom" and Best Animated Feature for "Fantastic Mr. Fox."

 1967: Elvis Presley and Priscilla Beaulieu get married in a private ceremony at the Aladdin Hotel in Las Vegas.
 Seen here is a detail view of a copy of their marriage license on display at the Graceland Wedding Chapel in Las Vegas.

-1967: Country music singer-songwriter and actor Tim McGraw, best known for hit songs such as "Don't Take the Girl," "Live Like You Were Dying," "Last Dollar (Fly Away)" and "Felt Good on My Lips," is born Samuel Timothy McGraw in Delhi, La.
+1967: Country music singer-songwriter and actor Tim McGraw, best known for hit songs such as "Don't Take the Girl," "Live Like You Were Dying," "Last Dollar (Fly Away)" and "Felt Good on My Lips," is born Samuel Timothy McGraw in Delhi, Louisiana.
 McGraw is also known for his acting roles in movies such as "Friday Night Lights," "The Blind Side" and "Country Strong."

 1965: Bandleader and musician Spike Jones, known for specializing in performing satirical arrangements of popular songs, dies of emphysema at the age of 53 in Beverly Hills, Calif.